ESE519TeamGimbal/ESE519TeamGimbal.github.io/_posts/2022-12-27-Introduction.md

 ## Introduction

-We are Team Gimbal and for our ESE519 Final Project we decieded to create a rocket engine stabilizer using the C SDK and the Adafruit QT Py RP2040.
+We are Team Gimbal and for our ESE519 Final Project we created a rocket engine stabilizer using the C SDK and the Adafruit QT Py RP2040.